tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 Physical WCS solutions can be used to convert the PRF image coordinates into the corresponding TESS CCD's.
 For more information about the TESS PRF see page 49 of the [instrument handbook](https://archive.stsci.edu/files/live/sites/mast/files/home/missions-and-data/active-missions/tess/_documents/TESS_Instrument_Handbook_v0.1.pdf).

 Given the unusual nature of the TESS PRF, photometry of an object is typically obtained through the summation of all pixels within a given region.
-This region is referred to as an "aperture mask" and can be determined through the pipeline or can be selected  by the user,  unlike typical apertures TESS aperture is not circular.
+This region is referred to as an "aperture mask" and can be determined through the pipeline or can be selected  by the user,  unlike typical apertures, TESS apertures are not circular.

 ### Crowding
 Because the TESS pixels are large (21 arcsec), the TESS photometry for many targets will be contaminated by nearby objects.
 One of the goals of the TIC is to provide the information needed to estimate the contamination in the TESS band.
 This cannot be determined accurately ahead of time because it will depend on the pixels selected for the aperture photometry of each target and the exact position of the target in the aperture.
 However, it is possible for the TIC to provide some guidance concerning the level of expected contamination, for example by providing the number of known objects and their total brightness in the TESS band for some suitable standard aperture and photometer Pixel Response Function (PRF).